Privacy Act Systems - DOL/OALJ-2

 RECORD SOURCE CATEGORIES:

-Records may include information submitted by the agency with initial claims development or investigatory responsibility, claimants, complainants, respondents, and other parties to the case, amicus curiae, administrative law judges involved in case, the court reporter, and in the case of remanded cases, the administrative-appellate body or federal court.
+Records may include information submitted by the agency with initial claims development or investigatory responsibility, claimants, complainants, respondents, and other parties to the case, amicus curiae, ALJs involved in a case, the court reporter, and in the case of remanded cases, the administrative-appellate body or Federal court.